CSCI-5619-Fall-2023/Lecture-5/README.md

 You will also need to download the [Polygon Adventure](https://canvas.umn.edu/files/37951294/download?download_frd=1) assets from Canvas and extract them in your project folder.

+## Notes

+After class, I figured out that the material for the imported models are assigned in .import files.
+I ran a script to apply the texture to every model in the asset pack and then added the .import files to the repository.
+This means that you don't have to assign the texture manually for each model (yay!) and will be added to the asset pack files posted on Canvas in the future.

 ## Acknowledgments

 This lecture uses low-poly assets from [Synty Studios](https://www.syntystudios.com/) that are made available for free educational use through the [Unity Student Plan](https://unity.com/products/unity-student).
 These assets must be downloaded separately and are not included in this public repository.